mixMC Preprocessing

 Step 3: Centered Log Ratio (CLR) Transformation

 For technical, biological and computational reasons, microbiome data is compositional such that they represent proportions or relative information.
 Total Sum Scaling (TSS) is often used to calculate proportions from compositional data.
 Proportional data are restricted to a space where the sum of all OTU proportions for a given sample sums to 1.
 Using standard statistical methods on such data may lead to spurious results.
 Likewise, any data that are compositional in nature are interpreted into relative counts.
-Hence, using a CLR transformation allows the circumvention of these spurious results (explained in more dpeth in [4]).
+Hence, using a CLR transformation allows the circumvention of these spurious results (explained in more depth in [4]).

 There are two ways of log-ratio transforming the data in mixOmics: